rccorreia/70-480-microsoft-certification/html5/ui-control-interaction-code/canvas-and-svg.md

 #### External Image Fill Pattern

-an external image is applied as a pattern throughout the shape.
+An external image is applied as a pattern throughout the shape.